 The phone call to Mary was something I will never forget.
 I would be lying if I said I wasn’t anxious–although seventy plus years of water had gone under the proverbial bridge would they be interested in meeting us after a bitter controversy dating back to the 1920s.
 I was about to find out.

-There was a point during our conversation where I wasn’t sure–Mary seemed surprised, almost suspicious and blunt.
+There was a point during our conversation where I wasn’t sure–Mary seemed surprised, almost suspicious, and blunt.

-“Why exactly are you looking for us?”
+“Why are you looking for us?”

 Everything hung in the balance, “I guess I’m reaching out to you and your sister for closure–for my mother…and I suppose for me.”
 There was a pregnant pause which I hastened to fill in, “by the way Mary, I have twin girls.”

-It was a turning point in our conversation.
+It was the turning point in our conversation.
 Mary suddenly wanted to know more about my five year old twin daughters…about my mother…about me.
 Toward the end of the call, we made plans to meet.